-Alcoholic beverage sales and/or service on University owned or operated property by University and non-University entities must be conducted as outlined below.
+Alcoholic beverage sales and/or service on University owned or operated property by University and non-University entities is prohibited, except as outlined below.

 Sales and Service of Alcoholic Beverages